Pantanjali’s Yoga Sutras are considered to be the greatest textual authority on Yoga.

 One interpretation is to take this as a detailed explanation of how to practice the discipline of yoga.
-That following this ‘spiritual science’ man can transcend the Karmic Wheel of birth, death and rebirth.
+That following this ‘spiritual science’ man can transcend the Karmic Wheel of birth, death, and rebirth.
 Another understanding is the importance of the concept of ‘now’.
 We exist in the ‘here and now’.
 Our breath is our living mantra of the present moment.
 Is there anything more sacred?
-The practice of yoga controls the breath.
+The practice of yoga controls breath.
 Breath controls the mind which in turn dampens down the sympathetic nervous system response allowing us to be supported in a state of balance.
-A balanced mind leads to yogic consciousness, allowing us to be present in the moment and connected with the sacred breath.
+A balanced mind leads to yogic consciousness, allowing us to be present at the moment and connected with the sacred breath.
 And so the cycle continues.

 Yoga is the cessation of the movements in the consciousness